arihantchoudhary/social-media/system_workflow.md

 - Supports filtering by validation status (like, pass, or unvalidated)
 - Provides a comprehensive view of the content curation results

+### 8. User Feedback Collection: `user_feedback_sample.py`

+**Purpose**: Simulates user feedback on selected posts to improve personalization.

+**Process**:
+- Creates a `user_feedback.db` database to store user feedback
+- Connects to the `posts_selected.db` database to get selected posts
+- Generates sample feedback (like, dislike, or text comments) for posts
+- Stores feedback with timestamps for later analysis
+- Provides a view function to display all feedback entries

+### 9. Dynamic User Profiling: `dynamic_user_profile.py`

+**Purpose**: Creates and maintains a dynamic user profile that evolves based on user feedback.

+**Process**:
+- Loads the base user profile from `user_profile.txt`
+- Retrieves user feedback from `user_feedback.db`
+- Joins feedback with post data from `posts_selected.db`
+- Formats the feedback data for LLM analysis
+- Calls an LLM to generate an updated user profile that:
+  - Strengthens interests confirmed by positive feedback
+  - Weakens interests that receive negative feedback
+  - Adds new interests based on positive feedback
+  - Updates likes and dislikes based on feedback patterns
+- Saves the dynamic profile to `dynamic_user_profile.md`
+- Can be regenerated on demand with the `--force` flag

+## Enhanced System Components

+The following components have been enhanced to use the dynamic user profile:

+### Ranking System: `ranking_llm.py`

+- Now prioritizes the dynamic user profile if available
+- Falls back to the base profile if no dynamic profile exists
+- Includes a `--dynamic` flag to force regeneration of the dynamic profile before ranking

+### Content Discovery: `user_posts_output.py`

+- Uses the dynamic user profile to improve keyword selection
+- Considers user preferences when matching queries to keywords
+- Includes a `--dynamic` flag to force regeneration of the dynamic profile before searching

 ## Data Flow Summary

 1. **Raw Data Collection**: Social media content is scraped and stored in `x_com_posts.db`